 We paid for our flights using airline miles.

 As I mentioned earlier, just getting over here is the most expensive part.
 We knew this going into the trip, so we planned ahead – like waaaay ahead – to earn enough miles for our flights.
-In fact, we redeemed 200,000 American Express Membership Rewards (which we earned using our AMEX Platinum Card®) for Air France miles.
+In fact, we redeemed 200,000 American Express Membership Rewards (which we earned using The Platinum Card® from American Express) for Air France miles.
 This made our round-trip flights FREE, minus the $400 in taxes and fees.

-That’s a shit-ton of points (#technicalterm), and we definitely put them to good use.
+That’s a ton of points, and we definitely put them to good use.
 Had we booked these flights with real money, it would have cost us over $9,000 alone.
 So yeah, thank you points and miles!!!
 Use the banner below to find this card and start earning points of your own.

 We used credit card portals to book our tours.